 Say thank you.
-Take a moment to appreciate people who have added value to your experience whether it’s thanking your taxi driver, waiter or a kind word to the hotel receptionist.
+Take a moment to appreciate people who have added value to your experience whether it’s thanking your taxi driver, waiter or a kind word to our Glasney Lodge reception team.
 You’ll cheer them up and will feel better too.

 If you’re able to support any local lifesaving charities, there is – RNLI Lifeboats, and the Cornwall Air Ambulance for starters.
 Do visit the lovely Flicka Foundation – donkey sanctuary charity on your stay with us too.
 They are located nearby and it’s free to get in.

 Try a beach clean.
 Challenge yourself to put five pieces of rubbish in the recycling bins on campus and in the local community.

 Make the most of the healing tonic of Mother Nature and stay with us at the beautiful and unique Penryn Campus.
 In August it is very quiet and tranquil here.
 The rooms, which are student accommodation for most of the year, are comfy, basic and practical, and nestled within a leafy, expanse of resplendent mature gardens making this a tranquil break away.
 Give your wellbeing what it deserves.